Most people who want to work from home or, who are currently working from home, are inspired to do so through some desire for freedom and flexibility.

 This is especially important if you work from home with kids and are constantly being interrupted.
 If you are trying to start a blog or an online business, you likely have a long list of things you want to get done as fast as possible.

-A good way to make sure that you can work from home effectively and get things done on schedule is to keep a planner or calendar of your projects and to-dos.
+A good way to make sure that you can work from home effectively and get things done on a schedule is to keep a planner or calendar of your projects and to-dos.

 I like to keep a running list of to-dos and then prioritize them by each week.
 I plan my week out on Sunday with the list of things that I want (or need) to get done that week and then each night I pick the top FIVE things that I want or need to get done the next day.